UC's PERSONAL INQUIRY QUESTIONS vs. THE COMMON APP ESSAY.

 First: she figured out which of the CA and UC prompts were applicable to her story.

-Second: Before she wrote a single word, she figured out how to shape each essay according to the 2 different word limits and the specifics of the 2 different prompts.
+Second: Before she wrote a single word, she figured out how to shape each essay according to the 2 different word limits, and what info was most appropriate for each prompt.
 Here are the prompts she chose:

 CA #5: Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.